theboysworkers/beeware/README.md

 ### 3.2 LAN B
 LAN B contains key backend systems responsible for hosting web applications, managing databases, and providing internal communication and storage services.
-- **wsa1**: Apache web server hosting internal web content.
+- **wsa1**: Apache web server responsible for hosting various internal web-based services and tools used by the organization.
+It provides access to multiple subdomains for different operational functions, including:
+  - helpdesk.theboys.it – Internal ticketing and support portal for IT and facility requests.
+  - mail.theboys.it – Webmail interface or mail gateway for employee email access.
+  - manager.theboys.it – Financial management portal used for tracking company accounts, expenses, and accounting operations.
+  - sysloghub.theboys.it – Web-based log collection and monitoring interface for infrastructure diagnostics.
 - **mdb**: MariaDB relational database for storing application and system data.
+   - helpdeskdb
+   - ...
+   - managedb
+   -
 - **smb**: Samba server offering Windows-compatible file and printer sharing.
 - **mxs**: Mail server with Postfix and Dovecot services.

 ### 3.3 LAN C
 This LAN provides externally accessible services and secure remote connectivity, acting as the main interface between the internal infrastructure and external users or systems.
-- **wsa2**: Apache web server serving public-facing websites and web applications.
+- **wsa2**: Apache web server responsible for delivering public-facing websites and online applications.
+It hosts the following domains:
+   - ecopulse.theboys.it – Informational platform focused on environmental sustainability and green initiatives.
+   - invest.theboys.it – Financial portal presenting investment projects and funding opportunities.
+   - quix.theboys.it – Interactive web application quiz designed for fun.
+   - techsove.theboys.it – Showcase website for promoting IT solutions and technical services offered by the company.
-- **wsn**: Nginx server acting as a reverse proxy or lightweight web server.
+- **wsn**: Nginx-based reverse proxy and lightweight web server used for serving public landing pages and promotional content.
+It manages the following domains:
+   - agency.theboys.it – Landing page for the company’s marketing and digital services division.
+   - blackhoney.theboys.it – Brand-focused website or e-commerce platform for a dedicated product line.
+   - myrecipe.theboys.it – Themed content portal centered around food and cooking-related material.
+   - puffcats.theboys.it – – Entertainment website displaying a curated gallery of cats, likely for fun, engagement, or community sharing.
 - **bind2**: External DNS server for Internet resolution.
 - **ovpn**: OpenVPN server providing secure remote access to the internal network.

 ---

-## 4. Namespaces
+## 4. DNS Namespaces

+The DNS namespace is the hierarchical structure used by the Domain Name System (DNS) to organize and resolve domain names on the internet.
+In this project, the Top-Level Domain (TLD) is .it, the second-level domain is theboys, and the subdomains are illustrated in the figures.

 ### 4.1 Internal Namespace
 - **BIND1:** Internal DNS for resolving local network hostnames.